cloudninedigital/cnd-terraform/README.md

-# A collection of terraform templates
+# Definition of Cloud infrastructures for internal use and for clients

 # Resources
 ## GCP getting started